-In the Winter 2017 term, Thomas Kunz was teaching SYSC 4001, our undergraduate course on Operating Systems.
+In the Fall 2017 term, Thomas Kunz is teaching SYSC 4001, our undergraduate course on Operating Systems.
 The online calendar description can be found here.
 This page contains some information about the course and links to additional resources available to the class, either provided by the instructor or existing on the Internet.
 Assignment submissions and other announcements are handled through cuLearn.

 What is an OS?
 That is a difficult (and contentious) question.

 · The Economist has an article about Microsoft and the lawsuits around Windows in the US and Europe.
 This gives you a good idea of the kind of discussion about "What is an OS?" in the case of Microsoft.